 The ability to collect data has spawned businesses, products, and services that thrive on technologies like artificial intelligence (AI), predictive analysis, and machine learning (ML).
 The pandemic also helped the cause of data scientist careers.
 It is estimated that 55% of businesses have started using data analytics to improve efficiency as a result of COVID-19.
 It is only natural that these enterprises and industries demand talent skilled in data science.

 Also, a recent LinkedIn report shows that data science specialists, ML engineers, and AI specialists are some of the top 15 in-demand and fastest-growing jobs right now.
 The reason?
 There is a huge gap in the demand for data scientists and their supply!
-As per a Times of India survey conducted in 2021, 92% hiring managers feel that there is a shortage of talent when it comes to data scientist careers.
+As per a Times of India survey conducted in 2021, 92% hiring managers feel that there is a shortage of talent when it comes to data science.

 How many different career paths can a data scientist follow?

-We already know that fat paychecks and abundant job opportunities are perks that come with pursuing a data scientist career.
+We already know that fat paychecks and abundant job opportunities are perks that come with pursuing a data science.
 However, did you know that a data scientist must fulfill many different kinds of roles?
 A data scientist’s work is not like a glove that fits every hand; the profiles within this domain are often nuanced requiring either skillset or experience in certain areas.
 Data scientists can work as coders, scientists, strategists, and more.

 You’re never just a data engineer, programmer, analyst, or architect.
 These roles are often overlapping and agile in terms of their scope.
 Several data science functions work together to build frameworks, develop software, and create ML algorithms.
 Data science offers professionals opportunities to move into leadership roles, consultant roles, and analyst roles in various industries.

-One look at the data scientist salary comparison on payscale shows that an entry-level data scientist with less than a year’s experience starts at US $85,096 per year.
+One look at the data scientist salary comparison shows that an entry-level data scientist with less than a year’s experience starts at US $85,096 per year.
 As years of experience add on, salaries can go as high as US $135,961.

 #1: Data Science Intern